MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Computational Costs in FLOPs

-We report FLOPs per forward pass separately for SSL pre-training (\cref{sm:macs_flops_pretraining}) and probing/fine-tuning (\cref{sm:macs_flops_probing_finetuning}).
+We report FLOPs per forward pass (for a single batch element) separately for SSL pre-training (\cref{sm:macs_flops_pretraining}) and probing/fine-tuning (\cref{sm:macs_flops_probing_finetuning}).
 While forward FLOPs are identical between probing and fine-tuning, probing is substantially more efficient when backward FLOPs are taken into account.

-Forward FLOPs (for a single batch element) are computed for MAESTRO-B, MAE-B, and ViT-B models.
 We first calculate the number of multiply-accumulate operations (MACs), then convert to FLOPs using the relation $\text{FLOPs} = 2 \times \text{MACs}$.
 Following standard practice, we include only operations from model components with significant MAC contributions, excluding element-wise operations such as normalizations, nonlinearities, biases, and component-wise summations.

-We again consider the \emph{group} fusion mode, grouping the Sentinel-1 ascending and descending modalities together.
+We consider the \emph{group} fusion mode, grouping the Sentinel-1 ascending and descending modalities together.
 For multispectral data, we evaluate both \emph{joint-token} and \emph{token-based} multispectral fusion.